jototland/stackedit_workspace/statistikknotater/estimation.md

 * observations must be independent within and across groups
 * data within groups must be nearly normal
-* the variability across group is almost the same
+* the variability across group is almost the same (ANOVA uses pooled variance)

 ### Description